head

 at the Rowe Center, Rowe, MA

-- Curious for a hands-on interaction with the mechanics of making woodblock prints using the Japanese hanga method?
+- Curious for a hands-on interaction with the mechanics of making woodblock prints using the Japanese hanga

-Join Matt Brown and co-leaders Todd Binzen, painter and Tai-Chi instructor, Matthew Daniel, former Buddhist monk, teacher, and founder of the North Shore Insight Meditation Center, and singer, teacher, music-maker Maureen Burford for a camp-style retreat at a beautiful location in western MA.
+Join Matt Brown and co-leaders Todd Binzen, painter and Tai-Chi instructor, Matthew Daniel, former Buddhist monk, teacher, and founder of the North Shore Insight Meditation Center, and singer, teacher, and music-maker Maureen Burford for a camp-style retreat at a beautiful location in western MA.

 The weekend is structured around a one-day art project, emulating the creation of the ukiyo-e prints of Japan.
 Working together in small groups to develop color woodblock prints using the Japanese hanga method, participants will explore the spiritual implications of making art as part of a team.